TechnoMystics-org/mastodon_rss_bot/README.md

 ## MASTODON AUTH
 as you can probably guess:
 tokens are storen in `tokenlib_public.py`
-### See example `tokenlib_public_example.py`
-Modify and cp to `tokenlib_public.py`

 ## NOTES
-as you can probably guess:
- tokens are storen in tokenlib_public functions to post to mastodon are in hcmastodonlib

  This script depends on 2 files
  1. rss_list.csv is a list of rss feeds, one on each line
  2. rssbot_last_run.txt is a file the bot uses to keep track of RSS updates